Remedy-Entertainment/USDBook/src/terminology/metadata.md

 # Metadata

-Prims, their properties, the layers they are part of and even the scene itself can have metadata applied to them.
+Prims, their properties and the layers they are part of can have metadata applied to them.
 This is additional _static_ (as in, it can not change over time) data that USD or a user can read, use or define.

 Metadata can be used to describe behavior, incur meaning, represent documentation, etc. USD comes bundled with an extensive suite of metadata out of the box.